 Let’s get all primary students together to take part in a creative writing, poetry-reading and storytelling competition.
 Organised by the British Council in partnership with the Posties section of the South China Morning Post, English Master Junior 2020 is open to all primary school students in Hong Kong.

 The British Council and Posties share a key mission – to make learning English fun.
-The competition, now in its second year, aims to boost students’ confidence in English and inspire greater enthusiasm for language learning.
+The competition, now in its third year, aims to boost students’ confidence in English and inspire greater enthusiasm for language learning.
 This competition will also help students develop life skills such as collaboration, communication and critical thinking.
 They will have the opportunity to get involved in fun activities and to explore new ideas and concepts.
-More than 900 students from 78 primary schools took part in the competition in 2018.
+More than 1,500 students from 86 primary schools took part in the competition in 2019.

-Working in groups of four and representing their schools, students will showcase their reading, writing, speaking and presentation skills.
+Working in groups of three to four and representing their schools, students will showcase their reading, writing, speaking and presentation skills.
 They will also have the option to take the competition to another level by adding music, dancing, drama and singing.
 The two runner-up teams will receive a trophy for their team, and each member of a runner-up team will receive a certificate, book vouchers and a British Council summer English course voucher.
 The winning team will receive a trophy, and each winner will receive a certificate, HK$1,000 worth of book vouchers and a free British Council summer English course.
 They will also be recognised as English Masters!

 Why should you participate?

 School teams will take part in fun, creative activities, which will develop their skills and engage their imaginations.
 This competition is a great way to motivate students to read, write and speak, while also developing teamwork and communication skills.

 Who can enter?

 All primary students in Hong Kong are eligible to participate.
 Each team competes in either the Lower Primary or the Upper Primary group.
-Each school can register more than one team for each group, and each team should consist of four students.
+Each school can register more than one team for each group, and each team should consist of three to four students.